ppokojowczyk/pp-backup/README.md

 # pp-backup
-Simple application in python3 for doing backups by predefined presets.
+Application in python3 for doing backups by predefined presets.

 # Todo
 - Options/arguments for archiver